 Participants with expertise in one area of the value chain will benefit from the course by obtaining good grounding in all other relevant areas.

-The course is pitched at an intermediate level, although those with a basic knowledge will be able to understand most of the concepts.
+This Virtual Instructor Led Training (VILT) is pitched at an intermediate level, although those with a basic knowledge will be able to understand most of the concepts.

 - International Oil & Gas majors